Caseter/KCD2-Substance-Painter-DDS-Exporter/README.md

 </pre>

 (Can also be found using the Python > Plugins Folder button in the top row)

+Drag and drop the rc folder into any folder of your choice, just remember where it is.

 ## Export preset:
 Move the Kingdom Come Deliverance 2 Export.spexp from the optional files to this folder: